BakkerGames/Castlequest_GRIF/README.md

 ## Running Castlequest

-To run, put "GRIF.exe" and "Castlequest.grif" into the same directory, then run "GRIF.exe Castlequest.grif" or even just "GRIF".
-GRIF.exe runs in Windows 64-bit and needs .NET 8 or above installed.
-The source can probably be compiled to run in other environments.
+To run, put "grif" or "grif.exe" and "Castlequest.grif" into the same directory, then run "grif Castlequest.grif" or even just "grif".
+GRIF is available as binary executables for Windows and Linux or it can be compiled from the C# .NET 8 source.

 You can save an output log of the game using the "-o/--output <filename>" parameter.
 It will overwrite any existing file.

 You can make a text document of commands to be entered and include it with the "-i/--input <filename>" parameter.
 It will run all the commands listed, and then switch back to player input.
 This only really works with "value.norandom" set to "true".
 There are two such files in the "Walkthrough" directory.

 You can make modifications to the game without changing the "Castlequest.grif" file by using the "-m/--mod <filename/directory>" command line parameter.
 It will load an additional GRIF file or directory of files after the base file is loaded.
 It will overwrite any duplicate keys with new values.
 You can have as many "-m/--mod" parameters as you want.
 These are great for making modifications to the game.
 Look in the "Mods" directory for examples.
-There one called "room_maps.grif" which adds an ASCII map of the room's exits at the beginning of the "@look" command.
-Another great use would be to translate all text into other languages.

-Finally, there is a full map of the game in "Documents/maps.txt".
-Best to leave that until after playing, though.

 ## Acknowledgements

-While writing this port, extensive use was made of a compiled version of the original FORTRAN code.
-Arthur O'Dwyer's directions worked perfectly (after some GFORTRAN issues on my part) and produced a fully functional game.
-I also made use of his walkthrough text (and made another HappyPath walkthrough of my own).
-I used the original game's output and compared to the GRIF output to make sure everything matched, as much as possible.

 I would like to thank Michael S. Holtzman and Mark Kershenblatt for writing the original Castlequest!
 I had played it in college back in the day, and still remember the enjoyment (and frustration).

 Thanks also go to Arthur O'Dwyer for his part in transcribing the U.S. Copyright Office's document into readable and runnable code and blogging about it so others would know it existed again.
 This port would not have been possible without his work.

+While writing this port, extensive use was made of a compiled version of the original FORTRAN code.
+Arthur O'Dwyer's directions worked perfectly and produced a fully functional game on Windows.
+I also made use of his walkthrough text (and made another HappyPath walkthrough of my own).
+I used the original game's output and compared to the GRIF output to make sure everything matched, as much as possible.